vargo-james/make-anything/README.md

 I got tired of the makefiles I was using in the past.
 They weren't flexible enough, and every time I wanted to do something a little different with my project I had to adjust the makefile.
-So I decided to create one that would work for all my basic projects without any more tinkering with code.
+So I decided to create one that would work for all my basic projects without any more tinkering with build code.

 I decided to post it here because it has some nice features that I have not seen on other makefiles floating around the internet.
 Notably, it automatically handles mixed language projects.
 It allows for a simple but flexible source file specification.
-And It enables very easy management of NDEBUG guards (assert!).
+And It enables very easy management of `NDEBUG` guards (assert!).
 It also supports whatever file suffixes you want to use in your project.
 So if you have a mix of .cpp files and .C files, that is handled automatically.
 If you want to invent a new suffix for your source files you can do that too.